AliceO2Group/AliceO2/Detectors/GlobalTrackingWorkflow/README.md

 o2-cosmics-match-workflow --shm-segment-size 10000000000 --run | tee cosmics.log
 ```

-One can account contributions of a limited set of detectors only (by default: ITS, TPC, [TRD] and TOF) by providing optiont `--skipDet` or `--onlyDet`.
+One can account contributions of a limited set of track sources (currently by default: ITS, TPC, ITS-TPC, TPC-TOF, ITS-TPC-TOF) by providing optiont `--track-sources`.